Western Short Story - Dogtown

 “Who the hell is that?”

-The stranger walked his big bay slowly down the street, sitting upright in the saddle.
+The stranger walked his big bay slowly down the street, sitting upright in the saddle and glancing around.
 He was a handsome enough man, but there was a hint of cruelty in his face.
 He carried a brace of pistols, one on his right hip and one shoved down in his waistband.
-He wore a flat-brimmed black hat, with a red kerchief at his throat.
+He wore a flat-brimmed black hat with a red kerchief at his throat.
 There was an jagged white scar on his face, running down his right cheek, probably an old knife wound.
 His horse and outfit spoke of money, far more money than an ordinary cowhand could afford.
 He looked like trouble.

 “Looks like he could be that Cleavey Rhingold feller, the Missouri gunfighter.
 He’s supposed to be in these parts.
 I have a circular on him in the Post Office, but he ain’t wanted in the Territory.”